majusogi/SkillsWorkshop2017/Week05/README.md

 This week, we will delve into parallel computing.
 To do so, we will focus on the shared memory programming model using OpenMP (Open Multi-Processing).
-  OpenMP is an API that supports shared memory multiprocessing programming in C, C++, and Fortan.
+  OpenMP is an API that supports shared memory multiprocessing programming in C, C++, and Fortran.
 Learn more at http://www.openmp.org/.

 For the hands-on session, we have provided several assignments in C++ found in GT-IDEaS/SkillsWorkshop2017/Week05/assignments/.
-We attempt to decouple the difficulty of learning C++ and OpenMP simultaneously by providing nearly completed codes and only requiring simple tasks involving OpenMP.
+We attempt to decouple the difficulty of simultaneously learning C++ and OpenMP by providing nearly completed codes and only requiring simple tasks involving OpenMP.
 These assignments are tailored to touch upon some fundamental concepts and difficulties that OpenMP programmers deal with.
 These topics are generally summarized as: